-Triplet strumming is a pretty useful thing to learn on ukulele.
+Triplet strumming is a pretty useful thing to learn on the ukulele.
 It can add an extra dimension to your rhythm playing and open up plenty of new strumming possibilities.
 Here’s how to do it…

 The clue is in the name when it comes to triplet strumming.
-What we’re trying to achieve is 3 evenly spaced strums that occupy a single beat.
+What we’re trying to achieve are 3 evenly spaced strums that occupy a single beat.
 In theory that doesn’t sound too tricky but 3 is an awkward number.
 If you were to try a regular down up approach to deal with triplets you’d quickly find that your hand never really finishes in the right position for the next beat.